Evacuation of Manchukuo: The fate of Manchukuo

 On August 9, Kwantung Army supreme commander, General Otozō Yamada, informed Puyi that the Soviet Union had violated the Soviet–Japanese Neutrality Pact and had invaded across the Manchukuo frontier.
 Although assured by General Yamada that the situation was under control, the same day Xinjing was attacked by the first air raid of the war, and Puyi witnessed explosions from bombs falling near the Wei Huang Gong palace.

 On August 10, General Yamada advised Puyi that although the Army was "giving heavy resistance" the capital was being temporarily evacuated to Tonghua.
 Puyi was reluctant to abandon Xinjing, but was warned that if he did not leave, he would be the first killed by Red Army troops.
 Puyi donned the uniform of Commander in Chief of the Manchukuo Imperial Army as a gesture of solidarity with his troops.

 On August 11, Puyi and other members of the imperial court departed Xinjing by train.
 Hiro Saga witnessed the local population preparing to receive the Red Army by making hammer and sickle flags.
 Because of the rapid Soviet advance, the entourage was unable to reach Tonghua, and changed its route to Talitzou, arriving at night.
 On the way, they witnessed Japanese military convoys fleeing south, in contrast to General Yamada's assurances that "the Japanese army are gaining and destroyed many aircraft and enemy tanks".
 Talitzou station was a scene of panic, with civilians desperately attempting to board the overcrowded last trains "crying and bribing guards to let them enter and between guards there were fights."

-At same time, the Japanese authorities took care of the safety of the Bureau of Russian Emigrant Affairs employees.
+At the same time, the Japanese authorities took care of the safety of the Bureau of Russian Emigrant Affairs employees.
 On August 13, a special train with BREM members left Harbin, but the next day the train turned around to Mukden, as the road to Korea was already closed.

 At Talitzou, Puyi and his court stayed in a two-storey administrative building belonging to a mining company.
 Puyi talked with his Japanese advisors about his future, and plans were made to take him to Korea, which the Allies had yet to invade, and from there to Japan.
 Puyi was uncertain where he would like to stay, but settled upon Kyoto.

 On August 15, the group met around a radio receiver, listening to Japanese emperor Hirohito announcing the unconditional surrender of Japan.
 Pujie translated the speech for the group.
 Hiro mentioned how both brothers shook hands and cried.

 Two days later, on August 17, Puyi formally renounced the Manchukuo throne and proclaimed the dissolution of the Manchukuo government.
 In a symbolic vote, all present approved, and Puyi stamped his seal to enact the law, ending the Manchukuo government after 13 years and five months.
 Coincidentally, it was at Talitzou 350 years before that Puyi's ancestor Nurhaci began his campaign to defeat the Ming Dynasty.